An Introduction to Neural Data Compression: Background

+The analysis transforms is typically linear and invertible, and is implemented as multiplication with an orthogonal matrix.
+A classic example is the Karhunen-Loève Transform (KLT), which is the same as principle component analysis (PCA) in our setting.
+The KLT maps data samples into the eigen-basis of the covariance matrix of the data distribution, and produces uncorrelated transform coefficients $\z$.
+Another example is the discrete cosine transform (DCT), which we saw in JPEG in Section \ref{sec:intro}.
+DCT can be shown to approximate PCA asymptotically \cite{Ahmed1974DiscreteCT}, and is one of the most widely used transforms in signal processing and compression.
+The choice of an orthogonal transform simplifies the theoretical analysis and design of transform coding algorithms, and for Gaussian data, the KLT followed by uniform scalar quantization can be shown to be optimal \cite{goyal2000transform}.

-Unlike vector quantization, which effectively optimizes over all possible choices of encoder $\enc: \setX \to \setS$ and decoder $\dec: \setS \to \hat\setX$, transform coding implicitly restricts the solution space of allowable codecs, e.g., the set of quantization points must be in the range of $g$, and therefore generally cannot achieve the unconstrained optimal performance of VQ.
+Unlike vector quantization, which effectively optimizes over all possible choices of encoder $\enc: \setX \to \setW$ and decoder $\dec: \setW \to \hat\setX$, transform coding implicitly restricts the solution space of allowable codecs, e.g., the set of quantization points must be in the range of $g$, and therefore generally cannot achieve the unconstrained optimal performance of VQ.
 The lack of theoretical optimality of transform coding is more than made up for by its vastly superior scalability over VQ, as evidenced by its wide-spread use in the compression of digital media, such as images and videos \cite{goyal2001theoretical}.

-\subsection{Neural lossy compression}
+\section{Neural lossy compression}

 Most current neural lossy compression methods are based on the paradigm of \textit{nonlinear transform coding} \cite{balle2021ntc} and use learned functions to encode data into a discrete representation, typically by quantizing a continuous representation.
-As follows, we review basic concepts and architectures, deferring a full discussion on model training to Section~\ref{sec:learning-quantized-representations-and-rate-control}.

-\subsubsection{Overview}
+Compared to linear transforms (discussed in Section~\ref{sec:transform-coding}), non-linear transforms are more flexible and can better adapt to the data distribution \cite{balle2021ntc}, can be optimized for custom losses (such as perceptual losses in Section~\ref{sec:perceptual-losses}), and are demonstrated to be optimal in some cases \cite{wagner2021neural}.
+In the following, we present high-level architectures and modeling choices, deferring a full discussion on model training and entropy modeling to Section~\ref{sec:learning-quantized-representations-and-rate-control}.

+\subsection{Overview}

+In neural compression with non-linear transform coding, we replace the various components of transform coding (Section~\ref{sec:transform-coding}), such as the analysis transform $f$, synthesis transform $g$, and entropy model $P$, with neural networks or other function approximators, and learn them end-to-end on the data of interest.